Food Relationship

 Have no clue where to even start or how to recognise your main triggers?
 It can be a good idea to start a food journal and take notes of situations, feelings and events that lead to the sugar habit.

-If you're struggling with sweet cravings and sugar binges, it's important to make sure that you're taking all the steps to recognise and minimise your potential triggers.
-And keep yourself well nourished.
+If you’re struggling with sweet cravings and sugar binges, make sure you’re working on noticing and reducing your potential triggers.
+And keeping yourself well nourished.

 These simple, yet effective strategies can help you figure out how to stop binging on sugar for good.
 And effortlessly reduce your sugar intake.